 - Raise the awareness of all staff of the need to safeguard children. - Provide all staff with guidance on the procedures they should adopt in the event that they suspect a child/young person may be experiencing, or be at risk of experiencing, harm.
-Including (by DSL/DDSL) consideration to the use of appropriate assessments, resources and agency support. - Provide an environment in which children and young people feel safe, secure, valued, and respected, and that they will be listened to should they make a disclosure. - Raise awareness that abuse can be both Familial and/or Contextual; and abusers can be both adult/s to child/ren or child/ren to child/ren. - Demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - Provide a systematic means of monitoring children known or thought to be at risk of harm. - To emphasise the need for high levels of communication between staff and the designated safeguarding leads internally and with external agencies and partners, including our contribution to assessments, referrals, and support plans. - To develop and promote effective working relationships with other partnership agencies, particularly Childrens Social Care, Police and Health. - Support the child's development in ways that will foster security, confidence, and independence. - Ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit.
+Including (by DSL/DDSL) consideration to the use of appropriate assessments, resources and agency support. - Provide an environment in which children and young people feel safe, secure, valued, and respected, and that they will be listened to should they make a disclosure. - Raise awareness that abuse can be both Familial and/or Contextual; and abusers can be both adult/s to child/ren or child/ren to child/ren. - Demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - Provide a systematic means of monitoring children known or thought to be at risk of harm. - To emphasise the need for high levels of communication between staff and the designated safeguarding leads internally and with external agencies and partners, including our contribution to assessments, referrals, and support plans. - To develop and promote effective working relationships with other partnership agencies, particularly Children's Social Care, Police and Health. - Support the child's development in ways that will foster security, confidence, and independence. - Ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit. - Provide clarity and expectations on professional behaviours and code of conduct including lone working requirements.